 Stress Eating Impacts Fertility and Lactation

-We all experience stress in our lives, but it’s how you handle it that matters most.
-To cope, some of us overeat, some of us under eat, some turn to alcohol or smoking, and some of us try to ignore the problem and use no form of relief.
+We all experience stressful situations in our lives, but it’s how you handle it that matters most.
+To cope, some of us take on stress eating, overeating, weight gain, some of us under eat, some turn to alcohol or smoking, and some of us try to ignore the problem and use no form of relief or stress management.
 You need to manage your stress to manage your health and live more meaningfully.
-To do so, have your go-to healthy eating strategies ready at all times when your stress-induced habit strikes!
-And if you’re pregnant, breastfeeding, or trying to conceive, maintaining a healthy diet is extremely important.
+To do so, have your go-to healthy eating strategies ready at all times when your stress eating habit strikes!
+And if you’re pregnant, breastfeeding, or trying to conceive, maintaining a healthy diet and mindful eating is extremely important.

 Foods to Focus On